-Recent research looking at prevalence tells us that both anxiety and depression occur more in the antenatal period versus the postnatal period and that perinatal anxiety is just as prevalent if not higherthan (Lee et al. 2007), as perinatal depression (Verkerk, et al., 2005; Heron, et al., 2004; Josefsson, Berg, Nordin & Sydsjö, 2001; Ritter, Hobfoll, Lavin, Cameron & Hulsizer, 2000).
-In a huge longitudinal study, Heron and colleagues (2004) reported that 24.5% of people experience symptoms of depression at some point during the perinatal period and that 26.7% of people experience anxiety at some point during the childbearing process.
-The study measures levels of depression at 18 weeks gestation, 32 weeks gestation, eight weeks postpartum and eight months postpartum and reported the prevalence rates at 11.4%, 13.1%, 8.9% and 7.8%.
-The results reported that the rates for perinatal anxiety had a similar kind of style but it was even higher antenatally with 14.6%, 15.6%, 8.2% and 9%.
-18.7% of the sample experienced antenatal depression and 13.3% with postnatal depression.
-The new cases of postnatal depression was 43.7%, with 56.3% of women with postnatal anxiety experiencing antenatal depression as well as postnatal depression.
-Antenatal anxiety was experienced by 21.9% of the population and postnatal anxiety was experienced by 13.9% of the population.
-New cases of postnatal anxiety were 35.7% with 64.3% of women experiencing postnatal anxiety having previously experienced antenatal anxiety.
-This shows us that 1) antenatal depression and anxiety are more frequent than postnatally, 2) we really need much more research on preventing antenatal depression and anxiety it’s super vital and 2) although perinatal anxiety is currently low in research, it obviously plays a huge role in the well-being of many expectant and new mums
+Recent research on prevalence rates suggests that both depression and anxiety occur more frequently in the antenatal period compared to the postnatal period and that perinatal anxiety is equally as prevalent as, if not more prevalent than (Lee et al. 2007), perinatal depression (Heron et al. 2004; Josefsson et al. 2001; Ritter et al. 2000; Verkerk et al. 2005).
+In a large-scale longitudinal study, Heron and colleagues (2004) reported that 24.5% of the population experienced symptoms of depression at some point during the perinatal period and that 26.7% of the population experienced anxiety at some point during the childbearing process.
+The researchers measured levels of depression at 18 weeks gestation, 32 weeks gestation, 8 weeks postpartum, and 8 months postpartum; the prevalence rates were 11.4%, 13.1%, 8.9%, and 7.8%, respectively.
+The prevalence rates for perinatal anxiety demonstrated a similar pattern, but the prevalence was slightly higher in the antenatal period, reported at 14.6%, 15.6%, 8.2%, and 9%, respectively.

+A total of 18.7% of the population experienced antenatal depression and 13.3% experienced postnatal depression.
+The percentage of new cases of postnatal depression was 43.7% and 56.3% of women with postnatal anxiety experienced antenatal depression, as well as postnatal depression.
+A reported 21.9% of the population experienced antenatal anxiety and 13.9% experienced postnatal anxiety.
+The percentage of new cases of postnatal anxiety were 35.7% and 64.3% of the women with postnatal anxiety previously experienced antenatal anxiety.
+These results suggest that 1) antenatal depression and anxiety may be more prevalent than postnatal symptoms, 2) more research on preventing antenatal depression and anxiety is vital, and 3) although perinatal anxiety is currently under-researched, it appears to play a large role in the well-being of many expectant and new mothers.

-Aside from the shortage of research on antenatal emotional distress and postnatal anxiety, research has shown that the rates of postnatal depression are similar to the rates of general depression (Brockington 1996).
-A review of the research on well-controlled studies examining prevalence of postnatal depression concludes that although prevalent, there is very little evidence that suggests that the postnatal period is a time of greater risk of depression than other times in life (O’Hara 1994).
-Due to the harmful consequences of perinatal depression and anxeity, to the mother, her family and her child, understanding more about the prevalence and aetiology of this emotional distress would be hugely important.
+Aside from the lack of research on antenatal emotional distress and postnatal anxiety, research suggests that the rates of postnatal depression are similar to the rates of depression in the general population (Brockington 1996).
+A review of several well-controlled studies examining the prevalence of postnatal depression revealed that there is very little evidence that the postnatal period is a time of greater risk of depression, compared to other times in life (O’Hara 1994).
+Due to the harmful consequences of perinatal depression and anxiety, for the woman, her family, and her child, understanding more about the prevalence and aetiology of this emotional distress would be paramount.